LuKks/like-process/README.md

   //like.reload(); //reload, also can set an exitCode

   //process.kill(process.pid, 'SIGTERM'); //exit by signal
-  //process.kill(process.pid, 'SIGHUP'); //reload by signal
+  //process.kill(process.pid, 'SIGUSR2'); //reload by signal

   //process.exit(); //the cleanup can't be async with it }, 1);